HOME Chubu Sakura Festivals: Top 10 Cherry Blossom Spots in Central Japan

 There are around 1,000 cherry trees planted in the garden.
 Different types of cherry blossoms such as Somei Yoshino, Yamazakura, turmeric cherry tree, weeping cherry tree, Edo higan, and rotozakura are there.
 Each species blooms at different times, so the season to enjoy them is quite long – truly a must for your bucket list.
 You'll love the gorgeous scenery that matches the famous castle as it spreads out before you.

-When the cherry blossoms are in full bloom, the Ueda Castle Senbonzakura Festival is held (from early to mid-April each year).
+When the cherry blossoms are in full bloom, the Ueda Castle Senbonzakura Festival is held (scheduled for March 30 to April 7, 2024).
 Ueda City's product exhibitions and stage events are held, and many stalls around the moat are also crowded.
-The must-see is the cherry blossoms illuminated from sunset until 10pm.
+The must-see is the cherry blossoms illuminated from sunset until 10 PM.
 The scenery of the cherry blossoms at night, which has been certified as a Japan Nightscape Heritage, is fantastic and makes you feel the romance of the area.

 Ueda City is great for those who want to really enjoy the cherry blossoms.